aspnetzero/documents/doc/Development-Guide-Core.md

 user profile pictures are saved here.

-**IBinaryObjectManager** interface defines methods to save, get and delete binary objects. **DbBinaryObjectManager** implementes it to save binary object in database.
+**IBinaryObjectManager** interface defines methods to save, get and delete binary objects. **DbBinaryObjectManager** implements it to save binary object in database.
 For example, **ProfileController** uses IBinaryObjectManager to get current user's profile picture from database.